 While you do your best to help those you serve, your health comes first.

 Because of this, I have left a home without finishing a lesson because it was not safe to stay from a health perspective.
 Unlike my mom, I do have the right to work remotely if that is the best option.

-If you are still travel teaching, here is what you have the right to expect from your clients.
+Whether you are travel teaching or have students come to you, here is what you have the right to expect from your clients.
 And, I’ve included what to provide your clients to make this happen.

 You can expect your clients to:

-- Call/text/email that someone is sick before you leave for their home.
+- Call/text/email that someone is sick before lesson time with adequate warning.

-- Be sure all your clients can reach you on your cell phone regardless if you are on the road or not.
+- If you are travel teaching, be sure all your clients can reach you on your cell phone regardless if you are on the road or not.

 - Piano keys are wiped down when someone is sick.